 One reason to consider in-house employee training software is that better training attracts better people.
 Talented and experienced workers who have choices about where they want to land next naturally gravitate toward the best companies.

 How do they choose which firms are the cream of the crop?
-They look for indicators — aspects of corporate culture and signs that a company is moving forward.
-Good employee training software aids in managing this impression.
+They look for indicators — aspects of corporate culture and signs that a company is moving forward by offering educationally rewarding environments.
+Good training software aids in managing this impression.
 It shows that the company is well-equipped to bring new people in, and it can have an impact on driving interest in open positions.

 3. Create Efficient Onboarding